xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Reorganise the tools menu to group related items -- enh (keith)  Add support for strings of single colour but individually controlled nodes -- enh (keith)  Make picture effect display red when picture is missing much like video and shader effects do -- bug (keith)  Try to force dialogs that dont appear on any monitor onto a monitor -- bug (keith)  Fix picture effect tiling issues where tiling is not complete.
+   -- enh (keith)  Reorganise the tools menu to group related items -- enh (keith)  Add support for strings of single colour but individually controlled nodes -- enh (keith)  Make picture effect display red when picture is missing much like video and shader effects do -- enh (keith)  Scrub model preview along with the audio -- bug (keith)  Try to force dialogs that dont appear on any monitor onto a monitor -- bug (keith)  Fix picture effect tiling issues where tiling is not complete.
    -- bug (keith)  Fix effects on model group with horizontal or vertical scaled render styles but containing no models crashes when rendering